AntoineAssal/School-Notes/COMP-346-OperatingSystems/After Midterm/Scheduling.md

 # CPU Scheduling
 <hr>

 Scheduling is a key concept in computer `multitasking` and `multiprocessing` operating systems.
-It refers to the way [[Process]]es are selected to be run, and how they are allocated time on the CPU.
-The operating system can support multiple scheduling policies which impact how processes or [[Thread]]s are chosen to be run and in turn impact the performance seen by applications.
+It refers to the way [Processeses](Process.md) are selected to be run, and how they are allocated time on the CPU.
+The operating system can support multiple scheduling policies which impact how processes or [Threads](Thread.md) are chosen to be run and in turn impact the performance seen by applications.

 > **Reminder**:  `multiprogramming` -> running more than one process at a time enables the OS to increase system utilization and throughput by overlapping `I/O` and CPU activities.